Richard Morris (chemical engineer)

 Sir James Richard Samuel Morris CBE (20 November 1925 – 1 July 2008), also known as Dick Morris, was a British engineer and industrialist.

 Richard Morris was born in London, the son of a banker.
 He was a boy chorister at All Souls, Langham Place, and was educated at Ardingly College.
 He began to train to be a doctor, before changing career and serving in the Welsh Guards, rising to Captain, and served in Palestine (region) as Israel was being created.
-He received a bachelor's degree in Chemical Engineering from the University of Birmingham.
+He received a bachelor's degree in chemical engineering from the University of Birmingham.

 Morris worked for Courtaulds for almost 30 years, and then various other companies.
+In 1981 he received an Honorary Doctorate from the University of Bath.
+He was chairman and managing director of Brown & Root from 1980 to 1990.